U.S. Games | |

 Although sometimes cited as an example of non-technology companies attempting to produce video games,[2] Quaker purchased U.S. Games to work with its Fisher-Price toy brand and compete with rival cereal company General Mills's Parker Brothers division.

-Unlike U.S. Games, Parker Brothers was experienced in producing family and licensed games.
-It had a very successful 1982 in the video game market, with hits like Frogger and The Empire Strikes Back.[3]
-U.S. Games's titles sold poorly, and Quaker closed the division during the video game crash of 1983.[4]
+U.S. Games hoped to, like Parker Brothers, gain a reputation for quality, licensed family-oriented games.
+Parker Brothers had a very successful 1982 in the video game market, with hits like Frogger and The Empire Strikes Back.[3]
+U.S. Games's titles sold poorly, and Quaker closed the division during the video game crash of 1983,[4] before U.S. Games could use its newly acquired Pink Panther license.
 "None of our games became a hit," said spokesman Ronald Bottrell.
 "Instead of pouring in a lot more capital, we decided to drop it".[5]

 In order of product number:[4]